ably/kafka-connect-ably/README.md

 It is possible to use the connector as a plugin on Confluent Cloud as a [Custom Connector](https://docs.confluent.io/cloud/current/connectors/bring-your-connector/overview.html).
 These steps assume that you have created a Confluent Cloud account and configured your cluster.

+> [!IMPORTANT]
+> In order to run Ably connector, your Kafka cluster must reside in a [supported cloud provider and region](https://docs.confluent.io/cloud/current/connectors/bring-your-connector/custom-connector-fands.html#cc-byoc-regions).

 1. Obtain the `.zip` of the connector as per [the manual installation guide](#manual-installation).
 2. Inside the cluster on your Confluent Cloud account, add a new Connector
 3. Instead of selecting Ably Kafka Connector from the Hub, instead click Add Plugin